Jiminy Cricket: Disney park appearances

-More recently, Cricket and the Blue Fairy are the hosts of the Wishes: A Magical Gathering of Disney Dreams fireworks display at the Magic Kingdom theme park.
+He and the Blue Fairy were the hosts of the Wishes: A Magical Gathering of Disney Dreams fireworks display at the Magic Kingdom theme park.

-Cricket also hosts the Nighttime parade, SpectroMagic In the Magic Kingdom (replaced in early 2010 for an updated version of the Main Street Electrical Parade).
+Jiminy also hosts the Nighttime parade, SpectroMagic in the Magic Kingdom (replaced in early 2010 for an updated version of the Main Street Electrical Parade).

-He also appears daily in the "Disney Festival of Fantasy Parade" at Magic Kingdom in Florida.
+He also appears daily in the "Disney Festival of Fantasy Parade" at Magic Kingdom.

-He also appears as the pace of play ambassador at Walt Disney World Golf Resort in Florida.
+Jiminy Cricket also appears as the pace of play ambassador at Walt Disney World Golf Resort.